BryanCarty/MarkeTier/README.md

 # MarkeTier

-A web application to connect digital marketers and product owners
+A web application to connect digital marketers and product owners.